 Is Your Shopify Store Ready for Black Friday?

-This year, Black Friday takes place on November 29th and is arguably one of the most important shopping days of the year for e-commerce businesses.
+This year, Black Friday takes place on November 26th and is arguably one of the most important shopping days of the year for e-commerce businesses.
 Considered the start of the holiday shopping season, it’s also the biggest shopping day of the year for Americans.
-While brick-and-mortar stores rake in huge profits, online shopping has been overtaking in-person shopping, with consumers spending in $6.2 billion in 2018 online sales, a growth of 23.6% year over year!
+In the US alone, online spending surged nearly 22% in 2020 to hit a new record, and amounted to $9 billion, according to data from Adobe Analytics.
+Of course, the Covid pandemic made an impact on these stats overall, since it pushed more people to shop from home and avoid crowded stores and malls.

 Improve Your Site Functionality